Jasper-Mui/me-check-links/README.md

 <h2>Requirements</h2>
-To install dependencies:
+To install dependencies:<br/>
 npm install

-To create symlink for the command:
+To create symlink for the command:<br/>
 npm link